 3. Raw Honey

 When it comes to natural sweeteners, raw honey is one of the best sugar alternatives you can find.
 It’s loaded with antioxidants, enzymes and other nutrients that help strengthen the immune system and promote a healthy gut.
 Try honey on toast, yogurt or in your tea for a sweeter taste.
+But while raw honey is great for children and adults, please don’t give it to a baby or toddler under age 2.

 4. Coconut Sugar